 Taking place in New Orleans, 3500 confederacy members took over the city hall, statehouse, and an arsenal.
-President Grant ordered the insurgents to disperse and sent in federal troops.
+President Ulysses Grant ordered the insurgents to disperse and sent in federal troops.
 Twenty-seven persons (sixteen whites and eleven Blacks) were killed.
-A great deal damage was done and the Whites were defeated.
+A great deal of damage was done and the whites were defeated.

 The uprising was so severe that the federal army remained in Louisiana for a number of years.